 The Strategic Mindset: Finding Your Way to Safety

-The common reaction to conflict is biological: the “fight, flight, freeze, or fawn” response.
-It is instinctive, but it is not strategic.
-Kyo-Jitsu Ryu (The School of Passive Resistance) offers The Other Way.
+First, conflict triggers a natural reaction.
+We know it as the “fight, flight, freeze, or fawn” response.
+This is instinct.
+However, instinct is not strategy.
+Therefore, Kyo-Jitsu Ryu offers The Other Way.

 Core Strategic Concepts